Trump says federal deployment to San Francisco called off after conversation with Mayor Daniel Lurie

 Gov. Gavin Newsom voiced support for Mr. Trump's last-minute change of plan.

-"Trump has finally, for once, listened to reason – and heard what we have been saying from the beginning," said Gov. Gavin Newsom.
+"Trump has finally, for once, listened to reason – and heard what we have been saying from the beginning," said Newsom, who once served as San Francisco's mayor himself.
 "The Bay Area is a shining example of what makes California so special, and any attempt to erode our progress would damage the work we've done."

 Former House Speaker Nancy Pelosi praised the mayor in her statement.